What are Sustainable Drainage Systems (SuDs)?

 - water treatment: via filter strips and porous elements;

-- water storage: in green roofs, swales, ponds and basins;
+- water attenuation: in green roofs, swales, ponds and basins;

 - conveyance: water is moved using only gravity, in swales and ditches;